Overview

 Compaction

 Compaction fires automatically when a lens accumulates more layers than the configured threshold (default: 8).
 It is not a background job — it runs inline after the append that crosses the threshold.
+For disk-backed databases, compaction does not by itself force a full rewrite of the on-disk file: that checkpoint is throttled to every 8 compactions (or sooner if the WAL size cap is reached), keeping the per-append cost of the disk backend close to the in-memory backend.
+See How it works.

 Storage backends

-In-memory: a HashMap<lens, Vec<Layer>> with no I/O. State is lost on process exit.
+In-memory: a HashMap<lens, Arc<[Layer]>> with no I/O. Reads snapshot the per-lens stack with a pointer bump; appends rebuild it copy-on-write (RCU) so in-flight readers keep a consistent view.
+State is lost on process exit.
 Used for tests, ephemeral workloads, and embedded use.

 Write-ahead log (WAL): sits between the caller and the store.
 Every mutation writes to the WAL, fsyncs, then writes to the store.
 A crash between the two leaves an entry that replays on the next startup, completing the write.